Mihir-Divyansh/Course-Setup/README.md

 LaTeX works differently.
 You write your text and instructions for formatting in a plain text file.
 You tell LaTeX what you want (headings, bold text, equations), and it takes care of the fancy typesetting.

-LaTeX is particularly powerful for technical documents like research papers or scientific reports.
+LaTeX is particularly powerful for technical documents like research papers or scientific reports, which contain tons of math typing.

 It excels at handling: